napodan/magichet/README.md

 ...and many others not listed here - tell me if you want someone's name to take it's rightful place in the list above.

-(Please, be patient, till BETA I'll fill this with all contributors to all mods within mods itself and within this readme)
+(Please, be patient, I'll fill this with all contributors to all mods within mods itself and within this readme)